 How much do tickets cost?

-I recommend you to take a look at Hellotickets for tickets to go on a tour to Potsdam from Berlin because there are several options and the prices are quite tight.
+I recommend you to have a look at the tickets to go on a tour to Potsdam from Berlin in Hellotickets because there are usually several options and the prices are quite tight.
 Here you can compare ticket availability, prices, schedules and guided tours.
+Currently there are no tours to Potsdam available but take a look at the rest of the activities you can do in Berlin.